Environment commands

 Return

-/control/actionResult /environment/enableDistanceAttenuation <string environmentModel_id> <bool enabled> <string description>
+/control/actionResult /environment/enableDistanceAttenuation <string environmentModel_id> <bool set> <string description>

 In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.